tu-annguyen/gi-undergrad-intern/README.md

     $ python3 convert_size.py <byte-unit>

 ## Part Four
-The purpose of this program is to take .json input files and translate any units of memory to an integer of bytes.
-The translated result will be .json output file with the naming convention "part_four_output_XX.json" with XX being the number corresponding to the order the input files were read and translated.
+The purpose of this program is to take JSON input files and translate any units of memory to an integer of bytes.
+The translated result will be JSON output file with the naming convention "part_four_output_##.json" with ## being the number corresponding to the order the input files were read and translated.

 ### Run